haroon-rashid/currency-discount-calculator/README.md

 # I have done all bonus activities in this project:

-Create build scripts using Maven or Gradle to: o Build the project from the command line. o Run static code analysis such as linting. o Run unit tests and generate code coverage reports.
+Create build scripts using Maven or Gradle to:

+Build the project from the command line.

+Run static code analysis such as linting.

+Run unit tests and generate code coverage reports.

- Generate a SonarQube report for the code quality summary.
+Generate a SonarQube report for the code quality summary.

- Implement caching for exchange rates to reduce API calls.
+Implement caching for exchange rates to reduce API calls.